aphistic/consync/README.md

 can be in the same data center at different paths, different data centers at the same path or even different data centers at different paths.

+By default a diff will only show a diff of the keys in the specified directory.
+To perform a diff on both keys and directories, provide the `--recursive` (or `-r`) parameter.

 For example, to view the difference between the same path for two data centers in the same cluster, you could do: